cisagov/ScubaGear/baselines/defender.md

   - user impersonation unusual characters,

-  - “?” for unauthenticated senders for spoof, and
+  - ? for unauthenticated senders for spoof, and

-  - “via” tag.
+  - via tag.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.5.9v1
-- The above configurations SHALL be set in the default policy and SHOULD be set in all existing custom policies.
+The above configurations SHALL be set in the default policy and SHOULD be set in all existing custom policies.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

-### 2.5.2 Resources
+### Resources

 - [Configure anti-phishing policies in EOP \| Microsoft Docs](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/configure-anti-phishing-policies-eop?view=o365-worldwide)